joshuafuller/takserver-deb-installer/README.md

 - Link to admin login with random gen password when script is done

 ## Notes:
+- 4/19/2023
-- FQDN SSL issue was fixed on 4/19/23 latest build
+  - FQDN SSL issue was fixed
+  - rtsp-simple-server installer prompt added

 ## To Do:
 - UFW
 - ITAK QR Codes
-- simple-rtsp-installer